slobentanzer/causality_perspective_2023/manuscript.md

 The field must explore these possibilities, balancing the drive for large-scale data with the need for precision and specificity, to realise the full potential of modern systems biology.

+## Acknowledgements {.page_break_before}

+We thank Aurelien Dugourd, Philipp Schäfer, Loan Vulliard, and Jan Lanzer for their helpful comments on the manuscript.

+## Funding

+This work was supported by the European Union’s Horizon 2020 Programme under PerMedCoE (951773) and DECIDER (965193).

+## Conflict of Interest

+JSR reports funding from GSK, Pfizer, and Sanofi and fees/honoraria from Travere Therapeutics, Stadapharm, Astex, Pfizer, and Grunenthal.

 ## Glossary

 ### Attention (deep learning)